nellore/intropolis/README.md

 # intropolis

-`intropolis` is a list of exon-exon junctions found across 21,504 human RNA-seq samples on the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra) from spliced read alignments to `hg19` with [Rail-RNA](http://rail.bio).
+`intropolis` is a list of exon-exon junctions found across 21,504 human RNA-seq samples on the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra) (SRA) from spliced read alignments to *hg19* with [Rail-RNA](http://rail.bio).
 Two files are provided:

 A. ftp://ftp.toinsert.com/intropolis.v1.hg19.tsv.gz : a gzipped TSV with fields
   1. chromosome